rmcanany/SolidEdgeStorekeeper/Readme.md

 - `Collapse`  Click ![Collapse](media/collapse.png) to close all open nodes on the tree.
 - `Save in`  Select where the file will be saved after it is created.
   - `Library`  The standard location for library parts.
-  - `Assy Dir`  The same location as the assembly file open in Solid Edge.
+  - `Assy Dir`  The same location as the assembly file currently open in Solid Edge.
-  - `Other`  Any directory of your choosing.
+  - `Other`  Anyplace else.
 - `Always on top`  Determines if the Storekeeper window remains on top of other windows.
 Click ![Always on top](media/always_on_top_enabled.png) to toggle.
 - `Auto pattern`  Determines if the automatic patterning of newly placed parts will be performed.
 Click ![Auto pattern](media/auto_pattern_enabled.png) to toggle.